-Potato plants transformed with plasmid SLJ24918 (S/L) also contain two genesilencing modules.
-As described previously, these modules only include potato sequences and their structure is such that they do not code for proteins.
-Instead, they direct the transcription of RNA molecules with complementary sequences and their mode of action is based on using the endogenous post-transcriptional silencing machinery of plants to reduce the expression of the Ppo, Ast1 and VInv genes in tubers.
+Potato plants transformed with plasmid SLJ25057 also contain a gene-silencing module.
+As described previously, this module only includes potato sequences and their structure is such that they do not code for proteins.
+Instead, they direct the transcription of RNA molecules with complementary sequences and their mode of action is based on using the endogenous post-transcriptional silencing machinery of plants to reduce the expression of the Ppo and Vlnv genes in tubers.
 No toxic or allergenic potential is therefore expected and nucleic acids (such as the endogenous RNA and DNA molecules of plants) are readily degraded by human digestive fluids (Liu et al, 2015).
 It is also worth noting that transgenic potatoes developed with an equivalent technology have been approved for commercialization in the US.